5800X PBO Limits Not Changing?

 Fact Checked by: Tom David

-Now in this article, we will try to identify the reasons why the PBO limits are not changing and put forward the solutions to help you to get the expected performance out of your Ryzen 5800X.
+Now in this article, we will see the exact 5800X PBO Settings try to identify the reasons why the PBO limits are not changing and put forward the solutions to help you to get the expected performance out of your Ryzen 5800X.
 I also will tell about my own experience in tuning PBO, what the majority of the expert advisers from the community said about this problem, and what resources are useful in solving this problem.

 What Are the Common Problems Users Face with 5800X PBO Limits Not Changing?